-Supportive Housing: Elm Terrace
+Supportive Housing for Persons with Disabilities: Elm Terrace

 Supportive Housing provides flexible supportive services to residents who reside in housing complexes for elders and persons with disabilities.
 LifePath works in collaboration with local housing authorities to assist and ensure residents can live safely and independently in their apartments.